 Once a security incident has been brought under control and the immediate threat has been neutralised, attention shifts to restoring and reconnecting systems needed for normal vessel operation.
-Work also begins on investigating the exact cause of the incident and taking measures to prevent a recurrence or similar event from taking place elsewhere in the fleet.
+Work also begins on investigating the exact cause of the incident and taking measures to prevent a recurrence or similar event from taking place.